 Here are tips on how to avoid injuring yourself while at the gym:

 - Start slowly and gradually increase the weights you’re using and the intensity of your workouts.

 - Use gym equipment properly and for what it’s intended for, otherwise you could be deemed at fault if you get injured.

 - Don’t overestimate your physical abilities or it may be your fault if you get hurt from doing an exercise beyond your skillset.

 - Disclose your injuries and medical conditions with your personal trainer, so they can develop a training program for you that avoids further harm.

 Contact Shine Lawyers

 Accidents and injuries can happen anywhere, including public places such as gyms and recreational facilities.
 If you’ve been injured in a public place and somebody owed you a duty of care, you may have a claim for compensation.
-Contact our public liability team for an obligation free assessment of your claim.
+Get in touch with our public liability team for an obligation-free assessment of your claim.

 *Name has been changed to protect our client's privacy.

 Written by Tina Ibraheem.
 Last modified: January 18, 2021.